ceviche55/addrBook/README.md

 ```

 ## Description
 The address book project involves creating a program that allows users to store and manage contact information.
 It serves as a digital directory where users can add, search, update, and delete contacts.
-The program should provide a user-friendly interface and offer features to efficiently manage a collection of contacts.

 ## My Goals
 I want to practice my c++ skills, and this is a basic one to start with.